Can't Buy Me Love (film): Plot

 Ronald takes Patty to a school dance, where he performs a dance he learned from an African cultural show on public television he mistakenly thought was the latest dance craze performed on American Bandstand.
 At first, the other kids are mystified, but they soon join in, and Ronald's new "trendy" dancing further increases his popularity.
-On Halloween night, he and some jocks drive to the house of Kenneth, Ronald's best friend, where the jocks test his loyalty by coercing him to hurl dog feces at Kenneth's house.
+On Halloween night, he and some jocks drive to the house of Kenneth Wurman, Ronald's best friend, where the jocks test his loyalty by coercing him to hurl dog feces at Kenneth's house.
 Kenneth is lying in wait and catches Ronald, but lets him go before his father can call the police.
 Kenneth ignores him the next day at school.

 At a New Year's Eve party at Big John's house, Ronald starts drinking and has a romantic tryst with his date, Iris, in the bathroom.
 Cindy walks by and hears Ronald reciting her special poem to Iris.
 Cindy's boyfriend, Bobby, unexpectedly shows up at the party, and when he learns about her "relationship" with Ronald, very publicly breaks up with her.
-In a drunken rage, Cindy reveals the truth about her ties to Ronald to the partygoers, and Ronald is immediately ostracized.
+In a drunken rage, Cindy reveals the truth about her ties to Ronald to the partygoers, and Ronald is immediately ostracised.
 When school resumes, he finds himself a social outcast, by both the jocks and the nerds.
 His attempts to reconcile with both Cindy and Kenneth are rebuffed.

 Ronald gets an opportunity to redeem himself at lunch when he sees Quint, a jock, bullying Kenneth after noticing Kenneth helping Patty with her math homework.
-Ronald breaks up the fight and points out how pointless school tribalism is, drawing applause from his peers.
-A few days later, Ronald shows up at Cindy's house in the morning on his riding lawnmower, waking her up and then apologizing to her for all he did to her.
+Ronald breaks up the fight and points out to everyone how pointless school tribalism is, drawing applause from his peers, which leads to Ronald redeeming himself with everyone.
+A few days later, Ronald shows up at Cindy's house in the morning on his riding lawnmower, waking her up and then apologising for all he did to her.
 He pours out his heart to her, saying that all he ever wanted was to be close to her and popularity was not the goal.
 Ronald then asks Cindy to prom, and they kiss for the first time.
 The new couple then ride off into the sunset on the lawnmower.

 Production notes

 The film was shot on location in Tucson, Arizona, at Tucson High Magnet School (then known as Tucson High School).
 The choreography is by Paula Abdul, who makes an uncredited appearance as a dancer.

-On a date where the main characters begin to bond, they jump the perimeter wall and explore the 309th Aerospace Maintenance and Regeneration Group Aircraft Bone Yard on Davis–Monthan Air Force Base that contains 4,400 aircraft.
+On a date where the main characters Ronald Miller (Patrick Dempsey) and Cindy Mancini (Amanda Peterson) begin to bond, they jump the perimeter wall and explore the 309th Aerospace Maintenance and Regeneration Group Aircraft Bone Yard on Davis–Monthan Air Force Base that contains 4,400 aircraft.

 The film was originally titled Boy Rents Girl but was changed when rights to The Beatles song of the same name were obtained.
-The cast included long time character actor, Steve Franken, in a minor role, and Seth Green in one of his earlier roles.
+The cast included long time character actor Steve Franken in a minor role, and Seth Green in one of his earlier roles.